Vemurafenib: History

 A phase III trial (vs dacarbazine) in patients with previously untreated metastatic melanoma showed an improved rates of overall and progression-free survival.

 In June 2011, positive results were reported from the phase III BRIM3 BRAF-mutation melanoma study.
 The BRIM3 trial reported good updated results in 2012.

 Further trials are planned including a trial of vemurafenib co-administered with GDC-0973 (cobimetinib), a MEK-inhibitor.
 After good results in 2014, the combination was submitted to the European Medical Agency and the US Food and Drug Administration for marketing approval.

-In January 2015, trial results compared vemurafenib with the combination of dabrafenib and trametinib for metastatic melanoma.

 Society and culture

 Legal status

 Vemurafenib was approved in the United States for the treatment of late-stage melanoma in August 2011, making it the first drug designed using fragment-based lead discovery to gain regulatory approval.